FOCUS:

 Inconvenient.

-All things considered, going to the salon everyday, or even once a month is simply not a sustainable way of styling your hair for every day.
+All things considered, going to the salon everyday, or even once a month, is simply not a sustainable way of styling your hair everyday.

 "How can hairstyling be made more accessible?"